 We have seen victims of accidents leave lucrative employment, ruin their relationships with their loved ones, or even completely stop driving after their accident.
 If your life, your relationships with others or other activities of daily living have drastically changed after an accident, you may be entitled to compensation for these injuries as a very important part of your overall case.

 You need to feel confident in selecting an attorney who is right for you.
 We will talk with you and listen to your concerns, and relieve some of the uncertainty and stress you are under.
 Our free consultation is an opportunity for you to discuss your injury case with us and obtain solid information and advice.
-We will inform you of your rights and advise you what is the best course of action relative to your claim, even if you decide to not retain our services.
-It is important that you contact an injury attorney as soon as possible to prevent evidence being lost, witnesses disappearing, and deadlines for filing lawsuits expiring.
+We will inform you of your rights and advise you on what is the best course of action relative to your claim, even if you decide to not retain our services.
+It is important that you contact an injury attorney as soon as possible to prevent evidence from being lost, witnesses disappearing, and deadlines for filing lawsuits expiring.
 Contact us today so we may answer your questions.